 All efforts have been made at local level to achieve a high level of individual HCP payment disclosure whilst recognising applicable Data Privacy regulations.
-The consents of individual HPCs for 2022 were requested in the spring of 2023.
+Consent is requested from the HCP in the first contract for the given reporting year.
+The HCP can revoke the consent at any given time.